There are tons of side hustle ideas, but which ones can really produce a full-time income? We’ll explore this and more below.

 But a great side hustle that can be relatively easy and fetch you full-time income is flipping domain names.

-You can literally make five-six figures in a couple months off one domain name.
+You can literally make five to six figures in a couple of months off one domain name.
 And the return percentage you can get for your investment can be over well over 500%.
 You are not going to find that in stock investing.

 The Internet has opened so many doors to make money.
 Plus, more people creating blogs or opening up online stores means more people looking for the ideal name.

 Whether you buy a domain relatively cheap or get a good deal from a domain marketplace, that domain can be very valuable to a big brand or other entrepreneurs.

 However, the short “.coms” are the most attractive, yet are also getting harder to find good available ones to invest and hold.